 Take my advice, unless you want to be up all night replacing that pacifier, comfort nursing, or rocking your baby back to sleep, allow your baby to self-settle and fall asleep on their own.
 It’s the best thing you can do for your baby’s sleep.
 And imagine how many extra Zzzz’s you can catch if you don’t have to keep running back in the room to put your baby back to sleep.
 I’m not saying you should never rock or nurse your baby to sleep, but if you are up all hours of the night doing so, this is not healthy.
 Not for you, not for your baby.
-Lay your baby down awake and let them fall asleep completely on their own.
+Lay your baby down awake and let them fall asleep entirely on their own.

 4. Make sure your baby is not hungry